-Combine these descriptions to better understand the sensitive points in your own chart that will be awakened by the upcoming eclipses on April 15, 2014 (lunar eclipse at 25.16 Libra) and April 28, 2014 (solar eclipse at 8.52 Taurus).
+Combine these descriptions to better understand the sensitive points in your own chart that will be awakened by the upcoming eclipses on October 8, 2014 (lunar eclipse at 15.05 Aries) and October 23, 2014 (solar eclipse at 0.25 Scorpio).
 If a planet in your birth chart, or the Ascendant/Midheaven, falls:

 your reflexes will be working overtime… and that arthritic knee is going to be really, really sore.

 © April Elliott Kent All rights reserved.

 To learn more about this year’s eclipses and your birth chart,